ffund/ml-sys-ops/index.md

 8. Monitoring and evaluating ML systems.
 9. Safeguarding ML systems.
 10. Using commercial clouds (GCP, AWS).
+11. Other topics (tentative): GenAI/LLMOps, RAG, Agents and MCP.

-The remaining lecture sessions and the final exam period will be used for case studies, additional topics, and project presentations (3/23, 4/20, 4/27, 5/4, 5/11).
+The remaining lecture sessions and the final exam period will be used for case studies, additional topics, and project presentations.

+**Approach**: students will learn through a combination of lectures, case studies, guided lab assignments on the [ChameleonCloud](https://chameleoncloud.org/) research infrastructure and on commercial clouds (GCP, DigitalOcean), and a final project.

 **Time commitment**: This is a 3-credit course.
 The average student should spend at least 3 hours/week/credit → 9 hours/week for a 3 credit course.
 A typical week will include: